-Health care providers, this includes physicians and medical staff in Idaho who are enrolled to participate in IHDE.
+Health care providers, this includes physicians, mental health providers, and medical staff in Idaho who are enrolled to participate in IHDE.
 As required in our program, these participants may ONLY access data for purposes of treatment, payment, and healthcare operations which promote efficiency of communication in care, patient safety, and enhance patient health.
 These participants also have to abide by the IHDE programs and policies which include privacy, security and HIPAA standards.
 Use of the IHDE system for any other reason is strictly prohibited.

 There are several IHDE participants accessing the IHDE system.
 You can obtain a current list of IHDE participants by visiting our participants page.